gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 ### `sourceNodesStatefully`

-The [`sourceNodesStatefully`](/docs/node-apis/#sourceNodesStatefully) lifecycle should be used by your plugin if your data source allows subscribing to changes.
+The [`sourceNodesStatefully`](/docs/node-apis/#sourceNodesStatefully) lifecycle should be used by your plugin if your data source supports subscribing to changes.
 In this case, your plugin is responsible for listening to these changes and calling `createNode` or `deleteNode` appropriately.
 Let's take a look at an example.

 ```javascript:title=gatsby-node.js
 exports.sourceNodesStatefully = async ({ actions }) => {